anewton1998/rdap_guide/src/protocol/rdap_urls.md

 * `/nameservers?ip=<NAMESERVER IP ADDRESS>` - searches for nameserver objects by a nameserver IP address.

 Here, `<NAMESERVER SEARCH PATTERN>` and `<NAMESERVER IP ADDRESS>` have the same meaning as they do [above](#domain-searches).

+The expected response to a nameserver search query is a [nameserverSearchResult](search_responses.md#nameserver-search-results).

 #### Entity Searches